 An unsettling theme

-appears in some of the comments I get from readers on my website.
-I hear from people regularly who tell me there is no way they will ever be able to protect themselves from another psychopathic victimization.
+appears in some of the comments readers post here.
+I hear regularly from people who tell me there is no way they will ever be able to protect themselves from another psychopathic victimization.
 They feel powerless and hopeless, at the mercy of fate or luck or the benevolence of those who cross their paths.
-After all, they say, psychopaths are so powerful, so crafty, so…Not Really Human.
-This belief is dangerous because when you imbue them with other-worldly power, you become powerless against such a force.
+After all, they say, psychopaths are so powerful, so crafty, so… not really human.
+This belief is dangerous because when you imbue them with other-worldly power, you are left powerless against such a force.

 In the acute aftermath of my involvement with a psychopath, it seemed to me I had been involved with a magician, or the devil himself.
 How else could he have done what he did?
 It was totally out of left field, something I could never have anticipated or prevented because I never even knew it was a possibility.
-I was blindsided, manipulated, disassembled and left in pieces.
-I visited the victim forums online looking for support, validation and an explanation, and many times I saw psychopaths referred to as Evil or as Aliens or The Devil or some other sort of Supernatural Being who was Armed with Superpowers that Mere Humans are Powerless Against.
-I was traumatized and bewildered and in light of what I’d experienced, it seemed to me this could very well be true.
+I was blindsided, manipulated, disassembled, and left in pieces.
+I visited the victim forums online looking for support, validation, and an explanation — and many times I saw psychopaths referred to as Evil or as Aliens or The Devil or some other sort of Supernatural Being who was Armed with Superpowers that Mere Humans are Powerless Against.
+I was traumatized and bewildered, and in light of what I’d experienced, it seemed to me this could very well be true.
 Many of you who have experienced a psychopath understand what I’m saying.
 It was just that bad, just that breathtakingly unfathomable and incomprehensible.

 But as time went on and I learned about psychopaths and how they work, I stripped them of their supernatural status.
 Is their behavior evil?
 Yes, but they are not evil beings unleashed from the depths of hell.
 Are they so different that they seem like aliens?
-Sure, but they are not actually aliens.
+Sure, but they are not actual aliens.
 Are they so skilled at manipulation that they seem like magicians?
-Certainly, but they are not really Merlin, complete with a wizard’s hat and a magic wand.
-To give them such status makes them omnipotent…and it leaves us powerless in comparison.
+Certainly, but they are not Merlin, complete with a wizard’s hat and a magic wand.
+To give them such status makes them omnipotent…and leaves us powerless in comparison.

-Mary Ellen O’Toole, PhD., forensic says “Using the term ‘monster’ throws us back to the 18th century when werewolves and vampires were blamed for violent crimes.
+Mary Ellen O’Toole, PhD., a forensic psychologist and former FBI profiler, says “Using the term ‘monster’ throws us back to the 18th century when werewolves and vampires were blamed for violent crimes.
 We’ve come a long way since then and we know so much more about criminal behavior.
 Similarly, ‘Evil’ has no legal or behavioral meaning.
 It implies demonic possession… Understanding what they are will help you to understand their behavior.
 Thinking of Ariel Castro (who kidnapped three young women and held them prisoner for eleven years) as an evil monster may make us feel better, but it does nothing to further our understanding of what happened and maybe how to prevent it in the future.
 Words matter and labels make a difference.”

 Consider this: Psychopaths look at us with disgust for falling for their tricks, games and manipulations.
 Doesn’t that say they don’t really think they’re so amazingly clever and powerful?
 So why should we think they are?
 We’re on to them now, and that’s worth a lot more than we might believe, if only we’d believe it.